 Non-personnel costs are defined as all costs that are not compensation for personal services.
 For example, technology-related services performed by vendors or contractors are non-personnel costs and may be identified as infrastructure costs if they are necessary for the general operation of the Workforce Solutions Office.
 Such costs may include service contracts with vendors or contractors, as well as the costs for equipment and supplies.

-Personnel costs include the salaries, wages, and fringe benefits of the employees of partner programs or their subrecipients, as described in 2 CFR §200.430 (Compensation—person services) and 2 CFR §200.431 (Compensation—fringe benefits), under Uniform Guidance.
+Personnel costs include the salaries, wages, and fringe benefits of the employees of partner programs or their subrecipients, as described in 2 CFR §200.430 (Compensation—personnel services) and 2 CFR §200.431 (Compensation—fringe benefits), under Uniform Guidance.
 For example, the costs of allocable salaries and fringe benefits for a workforce partner’s program staff who work on information technology systems (that is, common performance and reporting outcomes) for use by the Workforce Solutions Office as a whole would be considered personnel costs and would be identified as additional costs, not infrastructure costs.
 Similarly, the cost of a shared welcome desk in a Workforce Solutions Office is a personnel expense.
 A personnel expense would not be included in infrastructure costs but would be included as an additional cost in the one-stop operating budget.

 Additional Costs